auth0/docs/articles/quickstart/native/ios-objc/03-user-sessions.md

 ## Optional: Encapsulate Session Handling

-Handling users' sessions is not a straightforward process.
+Handling user sessions is not a straightforward task.
 You can simplify it by storing token-related information and processes in a class.
-The class separates the logic for handling users' sessions from the View Controller layer.
+The class separates the logic for handling user sessions from the View Controller layer.

-We recommend that you download the sample project from this tutorial and take a look at its implementation.
+We recommend that you download the sample project from this tutorial and look at its implementation.
 Focus on the `SessionManager` class, which manages the session handling processes.

 ## Get the User Profile

-To get the user's profile, you need a valid access token.
+To get the user profile, you need a valid access token.

 From the `Auth0` module, call a method that allows you to get the user profile: